 Relevant doses of humour to spice up your teaching are highly recommended.
 Forget about the authoritative and coercive style of teaching , for experience proved that it only disheartens learners and kills their motivation.
 Use humour at appropriate times; this can lead to students engagement and build up their confidence.
-You need, however, to maintain the right balance between instruction and joking and don't let your whole class become an hour long comedy routine.
-Avoid the off-colour jokes and be sensitive to the cultural backgrounds of your students.

 4- Act don't react

 Students are very smart and it is part of their juvenile nature to try to get you.
 You are, for them, like a computer screen, they keep trying out all the keyboard buttons to find your weak point.
 Learn their game and play it with them carefully.
 Sometimes ignoring a disruptive behaviour is way better than reacting to it and in case it becomes repetitive or serious then make sure to talk it out with the student involved alone and not in front of the whole class.